vahidabbasi/lufthansa_assignment/README.md

 http://localhost:8082/booking-flights-service/swagger-ui.html#

-Or use post man to call the endpoints
+Or use postman to call the endpoints

 Use h2 Console in the case you need to see the database.